 The planned scaling of integrated circuit devices involves a reduction of the gate insulator thickness to obtain the targeted capacitance and sheet charge density in the channel.
 As the gate dielectric thickness is reduced below 2 nm, direct tunneling between the gate and channel becomes significant, leading to increased power consumption.
 As an alternative to reducing the physical thickness of the gate oxide, the dielectric constant could be increased.
 This would allow the desired increase in capacitance with a physically thicker layer, resulting in both a reduced tunneling current and an increase in sheet charge density.
-With devices based on conventional silicon oxides and oxynitrides approaching their physical limits, the exploration of alternative materials has gained significant momentum.1
+With devices based on conventional silicon oxides and oxynitrides approaching their physical limits, the exploration of alternative materials has gained significant momentum.

 The fundamental criteria for a gate dielectric include barrier heights that will effectively block both electrons and holes, chemical stability in contact with both the silicon substrate and the gate material, and a low density of interface electronic states.
-Zirconium oxide, with its large band gap of ~5.7 eV and dielectric constant of ~25, is of particular interest as a gate dielectric.^{1-3} Moreover, the ZrO2-Si band offsets have been predicted to be favorable for blocking both holes and electrons.4 lower dielectric constant than the TM oxide and can significantly limit the minimum achievable effective oxide thickness (EOT).
+Zirconium oxide, with its large band gap of ~5.7 eV and dielectric constant of ~25, is of particular interest as a gate dielectric.1-3 Moreover, the ZrO2-Si band offsets have been predicted to be favorable for blocking both holes and electrons.

+Integrating a transition metal (TM) oxide in place of $SiO_2$ is a complex process.
+The deposition of TM oxides on Si often results in an interfacial $SiO_x$ layer which, although it can lower the interface state density and improve device characteristics, must be carefully controlled as it has a much lower dielectric constant than the TM oxide and can significantly limit the minimum achievable effective oxide thickness (EOT).
 It is also desirable to replace the heavily doped poly-Si with a metal as the gate material.
 While poly-Si can be appropriately doped for both n- and p-type devices, it still exhibits a significant depletion width to terminate the field applied to the device gate.
-This depletion width also contributes to the total EOT in a device, and replacing the poly-Si with a metal with a much shorter depletion width becomes necessary for aggressively scaled devices.5 Any metal to be used as a gate material must be chemically stable when in contact with a TM oxide.
+This depletion width also contributes to the total EOT in a device, and replacing the poly-Si with a metal with a much shorter depletion width becomes necessary for aggressively scaled devices.
+Any metal to be used as a gate material must be chemically stable when in contact with a TM oxide.
 Additionally, the metal and its characteristic work function must be chosen appropriately for n- and p-type devices.
-Thus, the integration of high- κ dielectric materials into a device is a much more complex process than that for a thermal oxide or even a deposited oxynitride.
+Thus, the integration of high- $\kappa$ dielectric materials into a device is a much more complex process than that for a thermal oxide or even a deposited oxynitride.